pb1999/Portfolio_Optimization/README.md

 * [Trading Strategy and Portfolio Rebalancing](##Trading_Strategy)

 ## Data
-#### All the stock price data will be collected using the yahoo finance API (yfinance).
-However, since there is no market screener API to automatically get results based on  specific criteria, I download a CSV file from the Nasdaq website containing the largest publicly traded companies by Market Cap. and select the largest 30 to use in the model.
+#### All the historical stock price data will be collected using the yahoo finance API (yfinance).
+However, since there is no market screener API to automatically get results based on  specific criteria, I download a CSV file from the Nasdaq website containing the largest publicly traded companies and from those, I select the largest 30 to use in the model.
 Moreover, since I am interested in asset performance, I will convert prices to weekly returns.
 A weekly interval is preferred to a daily interval, as it better captures the general trend of the market and can be more reliable when making predictions.

 ```python